Aadniz/pineapple-passive-packet-scanner/README.md

 The script will utilize the wifi monitor interfaces, and silently listen to the closest hotspot.
 Multiple interfaces is recommended.
 You can start the script and have it run for hours/days/months.
-Should work "out in the fields" / "on the move", or just sitting in one place.
+Should work *out in the fields* / *on the move*, or just sitting in one place.
 Again, the script does not utilize deauthentication, and should go un-noticed by any admin

 ## Screenshots